Chopped (TV series): Chopped: Impossible

 In the fall of 2015, Chopped aired a four-part "Chopped: Impossible" Tournament in which 12 former champions were invited back to compete for a grand prize of up to $40,000.
 Each basket contained ingredient combinations that were specifically chosen to be more difficult than usual.
 Four chefs competed in each of three preliminary heats, with Restaurant: Impossible host Robert Irvine as one of the three judges.
-The winners advanced to a two-round finale (Appetizer and Entree), in which Irvine observed their cooking but did not serve as a judge.
-The winner of the finale received $15,000 and competed directly against Irvine in a "Wild Card Entree" round, receiving an additional $25,000 if his/her dish was judged superior to Irvine's.
+The winners advanced to a two-round finale (Appetizer and Entrée), in which Irvine observed their cooking but did not serve as a judge.
+The winner of the finale received $15,000 and competed directly against Irvine in a "Wild Card Entrée" round, receiving an additional $25,000 if his/her dish was judged superior to Irvine's.

 Teen Tournaments

-Three 5-part Teen Tournaments have been held to date, in seasons 21, 25 and 29, following the same structure as other tournaments.
+Three five-part Teen Tournaments have been held to date, in seasons 21, 25 and 29, following the same structure as other tournaments.
 Four teen chefs competed in each preliminary heat, with the winners advancing to the finale.
 Prizes were awarded in the finale as follows: